Brand: Battle over borrowing in Suffolk

 Republicans say Bellone is trying to force lawmakers to give blanket approval on all projects, reducing oversight.

-Promises of savings are bogus because contracts with outside bond counsel bar charging for work on bond resolutions.
+Promises of savings are bogus, Republicans say, because contracts with outside bond counsel do not permit charging for work on bond resolutions.

 “You may save money bundling home and car insurance with Progressive, but you don’t save money bundling bonds,” said Legis.
 Kevin McCaffrey (R-Lindenhurst).